Our Commitment to Research Integrity

 We are committed to data privacy and the protection of the personal information of authors.
 We may disclose personal data to third-party service providers engaged to assist in the conduct of the publication process.
 Information provided when submitting an article may be shared with those parties, and the treatment of such information is further subject to the privacy policies of those parties.
 Except as described herein, Common Ground Research Networks will not disclose personal data to any other third party without consent except where required to do so by law.

-By submitting your email address during the Article Submission, you agree that Common Ground Research Networks and may send you related information.
-We do not sell data to third parties.
+By providing your email address during the creation of your CGScholar account and article submission, you agree that Common Ground Research Networks may send you related information.
+We do not sell data to third parties

 Editorial Team Contact Information

-You can reach our Editorial Team by submitting a ticket in our Knowledge Base or emailing support@cgnetworks.org
+You can reach our Editorial Team by emailing editor@cgnetworks.org